- Bitwig vs Ableton: Which DAW is Best for Your Needs? - November 23, 2022

 Different genres perform very well with the A2+ so you shouldn’t really notice a massive difference in quality when you play different types of music.

 Like most Audio engine speakers, the A2+ look great.
-These speakers have a really good aesthetic to them.
+These powered desktop speakers have a really good aesthetic to them.

-You’ll also find a volume knob for sound control as well.
+You’ll also find a volume knob for sound control.

 One issue we have found with the design of the A2+ is the fact that you need to angle them to get the best performance.
 You can buy Audioengine stands that are purposely made for these speakers.
 This angles them slightly so they point right towards you.
 It does help the overall sound quality but it is something that is a bit of a design flaw.